moritzrinow/cStream/README.md

 ## Build

+Clone the repository with git...

 ### Linux
-Open the terminal and type:
+Open the terminal in the repo directory and type:

 "make" to install cStream